Kappabyte/MinecraftClone/README.md

+Please leave a star if you like it!

 # MinecraftClone
 Mineclone is my final Computer Science 30 project.
 It is a clone of the popular video game Minecraft.
 It was written in Java, using LWJGL and KappaEngine to create the 3D scene and fast noise for random noise generation.